olegknyazev/GameTablesDocs/reference/headers_format/matching_rules.md

 - Pattern.Offset.X
 - Offset.X

-Or even just X (but that'a a bad idea in real world because each game object has a Transform component with more than one X properties).
-But we cannot refer property 3 by just HitPoints because it's ambiguous: HitPoints may refer both the third of fourth property.
+Or even just X (perhabs that's a bad idea in real world because each game object has a Transform component with more than one X properties).
+But we cannot refer property 3 by just HitPoints because it's ambiguous: HitPoints may refer both the third or fourth property.

 So, a general rule of partial matching is that you may omit the leftmost part of the property path until it's ambiguous.